 My floral garland bracelet originally appeared in Bead and Button Magazine.
 When I created the design, I had been interested in experimenting with using two-holed beads to create layers of beadwork.
-For this project I used Twin Hole beads, but in fact, it should work equally well with Superduos.
-I mixed these with seed beads in a Cellini spiral (this is a particular variation of tubular Peyote stitch) and the second hole gave me the means by which I was able to create the floral design around the bracelet.
-This floral design is made using basic daisy chain stitch and again, uses ordinary seed beads.
+For this project I used Twin Hole beads.
+But in fact, it should work equally well with Superduos.
+I mixed these with seed beads in a Cellini spiral (this is a particular variation of tubular Peyote stitch).
+Then, I used the second hole to create the floral design around the bracelet.
+You will just use basic daisy chain stitch and again, ordinary seed beads.

-I have also been fascinated by beaded clasps and ways in which they can be used as an integral part of jewellery designs.
+I have also been fascinated by beaded clasps and ways in which I can use them as an integral part of jewellery designs.
 So, for this bracelet, I imagined that the clasp might be like a detail of part of the floral garland, showing one of the little flowers as if magnified.
 It is basically a toggle clasp made using 10mm pearls and round bead with a Peyote stitch toggle.
 This fits into the carefully constructed bracelet ends.
-When fastened, the clasp can be worn as a focal point on the front of the wrist, instead of hiding at the back of the wrist as usually happens with a bracelet clasp.
+When fastened, you can wear the clasp as a focal point on the front of the wrist.

-When the design appeared in Bead and Button, it was re-worked by the lovely editor, Connie Whittaker – she was brilliant to work with and it was fascinating for me to see my design in completely new colours.
-It never fails to amaze me what a difference colouring can make to a design: choose a new colour palette and the design takes on a new life.
-So you can see Connie’s take on the bracelet in the photos here, as well as details of the toggle clasp and the floral garland design up close.
+When the design appeared in Bead and Button, the lovely editor, Connie Whittaker, re-worked it.
+I found her brilliant to work with and it was fascinating for me to see my design in completely new colours.
+It never fails to amaze me what a difference colouring can make to a design.
+Choose a new colour palette and the design takes on a new life.
+So you can see Connie’s take on the bracelet in the photos here.

 This project is suitable for more advanced beaders as it may feel a little tricky working with the two-holed beads and adding the daisy chain.
 If you’re happy to push yourself, though, don’t be put off – give this a go!
-If you’re feeling really ambitious, it will also make a fabulous necklace: I suggest making it choker length so the clasp can be worn at the front.
+If you’re feeling really ambitious, it will also make a fabulous necklace.
+I suggest making it choker length so you can wear the clasp at the front.